7 reasons why your term deposits could be your worst enemy

 Despite the lack of guarantee in New Zealand, most commentators still agree that a term deposit is still one of the safest investments available.
 However, this security comes at a price - low returns.
 After tax is paid and a steady rate of inflation is also accounted for, in some cases the return on a term deposit may even be negative!

-Because of the low returns, over the long term essentially every other type of investment is expected to outperform term deposits.
-In the long run, this could be an extremely costly price to pay.
+Because of the low returns, over the long-term essentially every other type of investment is expected to outperform term deposits.
+Over many years, this could be an extremely costly price to pay.
 Ironically, over long periods of time, those who have sought the security of term deposits may be less financially secure than those who invested elsewhere, into investments that offer greater investment return.

 4. No guarantee

 Concentrating your investments is the opposite to the well-known investment principle of diversification.
 Banks have been typically perceived as a safe place to hold funds, however this needs to be taken with a grain of salt.

 So far, New Zealand and Australia have avoided severe financial crises like the Asian financial crisis of the late 1990s and the more recent Global Financial Crisis (GFC) of the late 2000s.
 Despite this, we haven’t been entirely immune to shocks, and in 1990 the largest bank in New Zealand at the time, Bank of New Zealand (BNZ), had to be bailed out by the government.
 Even more recently were more than 50 finance companies that failed between 2006 and 2012, costing many investors large amounts of their retirement savings.